 Steve Eulberg, B.A., M. Div., M.MusEd, was ordained into the ministry of Word and Sacrament in The ALC (The American Lutheran Church) He served a congregation that subsequently became a member of the ELCA (Evangelical Lutheran Church in America.)
-After serving as Director of Music at First Presbyterian in Loveland, Colorado, and guitarist for Agua de Vida (Northern Colorado Hispanic Ministry), he became the Director of Music at the Lutheran Campus Ministry @ Colorado State University, where he serves today.
+After serving as Director of Music at First Presbyterian in Loveland, Colorado, and guitarist for Agua de Vida (Northern Colorado Hispanic Ministry), he became the Director of Music at the Lutheran Campus Ministry @ Colorado State University, serving from 1998 to 2014.
 He has served as musician for Lutheran synodical, regional and churchwide events as well as interdenominational events and gatherings.
 His worship music has been published by AugsburgFortress, Abdingdon and Chalice Press.

 While serving as an innercity pastor of a cross-cultural congregation in Kansas City, Missouri, Steve recognized the power of Music as an organizing tool to bring people of diverse backgrounds and experiences together in one community.
 We sought intentionally to celebrate and Worship with both cultural and theological integrity.
 Owl Mountain Music was formed in 1991 when I produced our congregation’s worshipbook (The Fountain of Hope Lutheran Fellowship Songbook, in its 4th printing) to help us gather some of the of the musical resources that aided us, as well as the new music created in the context of our community.